matthias-prangl/hsro-inf-kp.github.io/README.md

 To achieve this, there are several rules in place as how you are allowed to use variables and references to those variables.

 If you take C for example, a language that also doesn't have garbage collection you can easily end up with a _dangling pointer_.
-A dangling pointer is a pointer, that points to a memory location that might already has been freed:
+A dangling pointer is a pointer, that points to a memory location that might already have been freed:

 ```c
 char* dangle() {